-Tribute from niece Brenda (Tarangle) Kotanko
+Tribute to Bill Melnechuk by niece, Brenda (Tarangle) Kotanko

 I never knew Uncle Bill until he moved here to Abbotsford, to take care of Aunty Annie.
 Uncle Bill had a great sense of humor and appeared to have a very laid back way of living.
 Nothing seemed to faze him, and when he started to get upset, he just took himself out of the situation and walked away.
 I really admired that about him, because I know that at times it could be very difficult to deal with the caregiving he was doing.